Svoloch/etc-js/README.md

 `$F.prototype`
 --
-Was problem to name the function added other API to functions.
+Was question how to name the function added other API to functions.
 Also prototype of function must be function else some object oriented abilities not work.
 Thus I solved this problems by one feature.

 `$F.prototype.then`
 --